Approximate a circle with cubic Bézier curves

 …and the maximum radial drift:

-Our task now is to find the values for , , and that minimize .
+Our goal is to choose , , and that is minimized.

 ,